Poverty affects many families in Canelones

 The area is known for its vineyards, as well as for its meat and food-processing industries.
 Tourism is important along the region's coast.

 The district has a mix of rural and urban areas.
 In rural areas, the poverty rate is one of the highest in the country.
 Young people are especially affected as there aren't many jobs available.
-There is also a high number of urban poor, many moved to the city for work and a better life.
+There is also a high number of urban under pressured, many moved to the city for work and a better life.
 However, they often end up living in shanty towns.
 They live in huts made of metal and nylon fabric and they have no toilets or drains.
 When it rains, the shelters flood and they have to move out into emergency accommodation.

 Children in need of support